Screen Door (restaurant)

-Screen Door is a popular Southern and soul food restaurant with two locations in Portland, Oregon, in the United States.
+Screen Door is a popular Southern and soul food restaurant with three locations in Portland, Oregon, in the United States.

 Description

-Screen door is a popular Southern and soul food restaurant with two locations in Portland, Oregon.
+Screen Door is a popular Southern and soul food restaurant with three locations in Portland, Oregon.
 The original restaurant is located at 2337 East Burnside Street in the Kerns neighborhood.
-In 2021, a second location opened in northwest Portland's Pearl District.
+In 2021, a second location opened in Northwest Portland's Pearl District.
+The business also operates at Portland International Airport in Northeast Portland.